Supporting Neurodiversity in the Workplace (Part 1)

-It’s a realm where people of all neurological capacity sit; that postulates people (even things) cannot be viewed through skills, taxonomies or roles.
+A realm where people of all neurological capacity sit; that postulates people (even things) cannot be viewed through skills, taxonomies, or roles.

 The spectrum celebrates the different ways people come, in their methods of thinking and operation.

 I believe a neuronivarna of sorts; harmony, equilibrium, balance in your workplace is possible.
-But can only be achieved when we embrace this notion of the spectrum, relent to it, make it our friend.
+But only be when we embrace this notion of the spectrum.

 How do we embrace it?